flyteorg/flyte/rfc/system/5575-supporting-yunikorn-and-kueue.md

 ```

 Mentioned configuration indicates what queues exist for an org.
-Hierachy queues will be like following.
+Hierarchucak queues will be structured as follows.
-root.org1.ray、root.org1.spark and root.org1.default allowing summission from ns1 and ns1 namespace.
+root.org1.ray、root.org1.spark and root.org1.default allowing submissions from ns1 and ns2 namespace.
-root.org2."CRDs" and root.org2.default allowing summission from any namespaces.
+root.org2."CRDs" and root.org2.default allowing submissions from any namespaces.

-ResourceFlavor allocate resource based on labels which indicates thant category resource allocatiom by org label is available.
+ResourceFlavor allocates resource based on labels which indicates that category-based resource allocation by organization label is available.
-So a clusterQueue including multiple resources is a total acessaible resource for a org.
+Thus, a clusterQueue including multiple resources represents the total acessaible resource for an organization.
 | clusterQueue | localQueue |
 | --- | --- |
 | Org | ray、spark、default |
-A tenant can submit org task to queue such org.ray, org.spark and org.default to trace what job types are submitable.
+A tenant can submit organization-specific tasks to queues such as org.ray, org.spark and org.default to track which job types are submittable.

 A SchedulerConfigManager maintains config from mentioned yaml.
-It patch labels or annotations of k8s resources after they pass rules in config.
+It patches labels or annotations on k8s resources after they pass rules specified in the configuration.

 ```go
 func (e *PluginManager) launchResource(ctx context.Context, tCtx pluginsCore.TaskExecutionContext) (pluginsCore.Transition, error) {